Should the horse be in quarantine?

-A significant amount of preparation goes into planning each flight, ensuring all examinations, vaccinations and paperwork is complete including permits, negative EIA (Coggins) test, a Certificate of Veterinary Inspection (CVI or health certificate) is required for horses travelling into the US.
-Horses must also test negative for vesicular stomatitis and be vaccinated for both Eastern and Western equine encephalitis.
+A significant amount of preparation goes into planning each flight, ensuring all examinations, vaccinations and paperwork is complete.
+For example horses must test negative for vesicular stomatitis and be vaccinated for both Eastern and Western equine encephalitis.

 Are there different requirements for different countries?